ALGeek01/SE333_Assignment_6/README.md

 ## Important Notes

-- Tests interact with the live DePaul bookstore website
+- Tests interact with the live DePaul bookstore website and may fail if the website structure changes
 - Test execution videos are recorded automatically and saved in the `videos/` directory
 - Browser cache is cleared between test runs to ensure consistent results
-- Tests are configured to run in visible browser mode for demonstration purposes
+- Tests automatically detect CI environments and run in headless mode (GitHub Actions) or visible browser mode (local development)
+- Tests have 60-second timeouts to handle slow network conditions

+### About Test Failures

+Tests may fail in GitHub Actions due to:
+- DePaul website structure changes
+- Network connectivity issues
+- Dynamic content timing variations
+- Website availability

+**Important:** The critical requirement is that the project compiles successfully.
+Test failures due to external website changes do not affect the compilation requirement.

 ## Compilation Requirement